ProjectDebbie/Biomaterials_annotator/README.md

 The Biomaterials Annotator has been implemented following a modular organization using software containers for the different components and orchestrated  using  Nextflow  as  workflow  manager.
 Natural language processing (NLP) components  are  mainly  developed  in  Java.

-# Biomaterials Annotated Gold Standard Corpus
-An annotated biomaterial gold standard corpus of 1222 MEDLINE abstract, resulting from the execution of the Biomaterials Annotator is available and free ...
+An annotated biomaterial gold standard corpus of 1222 MEDLINE abstract, resulting from the execution of the Biomaterials Annotator is available and free to use at link.

 Each abstract is individually contained as a separate file under the GATE format.
 ## System architecture
 ![](Annotator_structure.png)